15-minute-discourse/arcology/README.md

 ---

-New Saved Note

-Key Actors, Involved Parties, and Participants in Arcology
+## Key Actors, Involved Parties, and Participants in Arcology

 The sources provide information about various individuals, groups, and organizations connected to the concept and development of arcologies.